History and Vision

 Expansion of the Institute

 In the 1960s the Institute expanded to start a Molecular Biology Group and a Radio Astronomy Group.
 A low temperature facility and a semi conductor group started around the same time.
 In 1964 a Basic Dental Research Group started which has since discontinued.
 The 1970s saw the Institute expand to include Theoretical Astrophysics and the Homi Bhabha Centre for Science Education.
 Over the next two decades the Institute further expanded by founding new national centres: The National Centre for Radio Astrophysics in Pune, The Centre for Applicable Mathematics in Bangalore, The National Centre for Biological Sciences in Bangalore.
 The latest in such efforts has been the International Centre for Theoretical Sciences which was founded in 2007.
 The work of the Institute is now carried out in three Schools: the School of Mathematics, the School of Natural Sciences and the School of Technology and Computer Sciences.
 The Institute was granted the status of a deemed university in 2003.

 In 1966, Homi Bhabha, the founder Director of the Institute died in an air crash.
 After him, Professor M.G.K Menon became the Director of the Institute.
 He was succeeded by Professor B.V.
 Sreekantan in 1975.
 Professor Virendra Singh became Director in 1987, followed by Professor S.S.
 Jha in 1997.
-Professor S. Bhattacharya became the Director in 2002 followed by Professor M. Barma in 2007.
-The present Director is Professor Sandip P. Trivedi.
+Professor S. Bhattacharya became the Director in 2002, followed by Professor M. Barma in 2007, by Professor Sandip P. Trivedi in 2015 and Professor S. Ramakrishnan in 2020.
+The present Director, Professor Jayaram N Chengalur, took charge in July 2022.